United Hospital Fund

 The United Hospital Fund of New York (UHF) is a nonprofit organization that focuses on improving health care in New York.
-It conducts health policy research and supports numerous health care initiatives through fundraising, grantmaking, and collaboration with other health care organizations.
+It conducts health policy research and supports numerous health care initiatives through fundraising, grant-making, and collaboration with other health care organizations.
 Since August 2017, the organization is led by Oxiris Barbot.

 Founding and early program history

 The United Hospital Fund was founded as a charitable organization in 1879, raising money for New York hospitals that provided health care for people who could not otherwise afford it.
 Originally called the Hospital Saturday and Sunday Association of New York City, it was formed "to obtain benevolent gifts for the hospitals of New York... and to provide for distributing these gifts... among such hospitals."
 Its first president was George Macculloch Miller.
 The organization changed its name to the United Hospital Fund of New York in 1916.

 In 1935, the Fund established the Associated Hospital Service of New York (AHS), which later became Blue Cross and Blue Shield of Greater New York.
 It also helped found organizations that became the Greater New York Hospital Association (1904), United Way of New York City (1938), and the New York Blood Center (1956).